infumap/infumap/tools/gpu/pdf_extract/README.md

   (default 3600 seconds).
 If Marker/PyTorch gets stuck or a PDF is too complex, the request returns a terminal 422 failure and the supervised worker process exits so `run.sh` can restart it with clean native state.
-- The zero-disk upload path depends on Linux `memfd` support.
-That matches the intended deployment environment for this service.

 Interactive API docs are available at `http://127.0.0.1:8790/docs`.